mikechambers/dcli/src/dcliah/README.md

     -s, --moment <moment>
             Start moment from which to pull activities from

             Activities will be retrieved from start moment to the current time.
-For example, Specifying: --start-moment weekly
+For example, Specifying: --moment weekly

             will return all activities since the last weekly reset on Tuesday.